Offered in spring semesters of odd numbered years, next offered in Spring 2017

 The “Simpson Experience Abroad” in Schorndorf, Germany offers students an intensive living and learning experience in Germany.
 The program is located in Schorndorf, a city of 40,000 some 30 minutes from Stuttgart.
 Students live with German families and receive daily instruction in German language, culture, history and literature.
 Theater, opera, concerts and museums in Stuttgart provide the advantages of a large city.
 On weekends, students travel to cultural and historical sites.
 Included are also week-long study tours to Berlin and Munich.
 Students depart in early January and return in late April, before the start of May Term.

-Students on the program will take the following courses: SEA 290 Weimar to Wien: Journey the Historical and Cultural 20th and 21st Centuries of Germany (4 credits, likely to fulfill HP, CT, and WC in the Engaged Citizenship general education curriculum); SEA 264 In-country study abroad reflection (4 credits, likely to fulfill GP in the Engaged Citizenship general education curriculum), and 8 credits of intensive German language for a total of 18 credits for the term.
+Students on the program will take the following courses: SEA 290 Weimar to Wien: Journey the Historical and Cultural 20th and 21st Centuries of Germany (4 credits, likely to fulfill HP, CT, and WC in the Engaged Citizenship general education curriculum); SEA 264 In-country study abroad reflection (4 credits, likely to fulfill GP in the Engaged Citizenship general education curriculum), and 8 credits of intensive German language for a total of 16 credits for the term.

 What’s it like in Schorndorf?